hrax/now-eslint/README.md

 - Modify property `name` in `config.json` to match the name under which you want to save your report
 - (optional) Modify property `template` in `config.json` to match the name of the template used to render the report

-Execute `npm run report` command to run and generate your report
+Execute `npm run report` command to run and generate your report.
+Report command will save generated HTML report as well as the report data in JSON format, so they can be processed later if necessary.

 ## Command Table Access